UWB-ACM/CTCI/2020-01-Winter/2_string_manipulation/README.md

 #### Scenario

-Given a string S and a string T, find the minimum window in S which will contain all the characters in T in complexity O(n).
+Given a string S and a string T, find the minimum window in S which will contain all the characters in T.

+Work to optimize your solution to have a time complexity of O(n).

 #### Example Input